D-Star-AI/dsRAG/dsrag/dsparse/README.md

 )
 ```

+## Installation
+If you want to use dsParse on its own, without installing the full `dsrag` package, there is a standalone Python package available for dsParse, which can be installed with `pip install dsparse`.
+If you already have `dsrag` installed, you DO NOT need to separately install `dsparse`.

+To use the VLM file parsing functionality, you'll need to install one external dependency: poppler.
+This is used to convert PDFs to page images.
+On a Mac you can install it with `brew install poppler`.

 ## Multimodal file parsing
 dsParse uses a vision language model (VLM) to parse documents.
 This has a few advantages:
 - It can provide descriptions for visual elements, like images and figures.